-An experienced defense attorney will protect your rights
+A Lakeland DUI defense attorney will protect your rights

 If you’re convicted of DUI in Florida, you may be required to install an ignition interlock device (IID) in your vehicle.
 This is essentially a breathalyzer that’s hardwired into your engine, requiring you to blow into it and register a legal breath alcohol concentration (BAC) in order to drive.
 The purpose of the IID is to prevent repeat DUI offenses.

 This is one of the most frustrating consequences of a DUI charge, especially since the device has to be installed at your own expense.
-That’s one of the reasons you need an experienced DUI defense attorney fighting your charges and protecting your rights throughout the legal process.
+That’s one of the reasons you need an experienced Lakeland DUI defense lawyer fighting your charges and protecting your rights throughout the legal process.
 That’s why you need Thomas C. Grajek, Attorney at Law.

 How does an ignition interlock device work?

 An IID is a type of portable alcohol monitoring (PAM) device, similar to the portable breath tests police officers use in DUI investigations.
 When an IID is installed on your vehicle, you have to blow into the device to start the car.
 The device measures your BAC, and if it’s 0.08 or above, your engine will automatically lock – and a log of the event will be sent to the authorities.

 In addition, an IID may request a “rolling re-test,” which means you must blow into the device again while driving.
 (You should also have a few minutes to pull over if you don’t feel safe performing the test while driving.)
 If you don’t blow, or blow above 0.08, the car will automatically flash the lights or honk the horn, and an internal siren from the device will sound.
 The intent of the rolling re-test is to make sure you can’t just have a sober person blow into the device for you before you get on the road.

 How much does an ignition interlock device cost?